Table of contents

 Vaadin-on-Kotlin provides first-class support for the following SQL databases out-of-the-box:

-NoSQL Note: Only SQL databases which provide appropriate JDBC drivers are currently supported.
+NoSQL Note: only SQL databases which provide appropriate JDBC drivers are currently supported.
 There is no direct support for NoSQL databases, but you can easily integrate any NoSQL database with VoK.
 Please read Accessing NoSQL or REST data sources for more information.

 Column Type Meaning

 dateOfBirth LocalDate?
-The date of birth, nullable.
+Optional date of birth

-alive Boolean Whether the person is alive or deceased.
+alive Boolean Whether the person is alive

 create table Person (